 Non-repellent insecticides such as Phantom Aerosol or Phantom Concentrate will also work well inside.
 These powerful non-repellent ingredients will allow pests to forage right over it and then spread it to other insects hidden behind walls or in their home colony, killing every other pest they come in contact with.
 These products are virtually odorless, clear in color and provides superior pest control with a long-lasting residual.

-Temprid from Bayer has been providing great results with German Roaches.
+Temprid FX from Bayer has been providing great results with German Roaches.
 It combines the fast-acting, broad-spectrum control of beta-cyfluthrin (Tempo) with the systemic residual control of imidacloprid to provide premium performance and efficacy.

 For increased control, use and apply several Maxforce FC Bait Stations to areas where roaches are hiding.
 Also, place and utilize the Victor Pheromone Sticky Traps to catch and monitor your roach populations.